-Note: The "velocity / acceleration mode switch" pin is used by the automatic centring process to switch the instrument temporarily into a mode where its response at normal frequencies is flat to acceleration, and thus in linear proportion to the mass position.
-The surface control unit returns the sensor to its operational mode once the centring process is completed.
+The Acc/Vel mode switch pin is used by the automatic centring process to switch the instrument temporarily into a mode where its response at normal frequencies is flat to acceleration, and thus in linear proportion to the mass position.
+The sensor returns to its operational mode once the centring process is completed.